radanalyticsio/oshinko-s2i/pyspark/README.md

 Examine the template to see the parameter list.
 For example:

     $ oc process -f pysparkdconly.json -v IMAGE=mypysparkimage,APPLICATION_NAME=myapp,APP_ARGS="these are args" | oc create -f -

+## note on webhook secrets in sample templates ##

+The buildconfigs in the sample templates set up github and generic webhook triggers so that builds can be started when new source is pushed (github) or based on some other criteria (generic).
+For reference, a github webhook trigger in JSON looks like this:

+    {
+        "type": "GitHub",
+        "github": {
+            "secret": "mysecretvalue"
+        }
+    },

+The webhooks require that a secret value be specified which becomes part of the URL used in the trigger.
+The purpose of the secret value is to ensure uniqueness in the URL to prevent others from triggering the build.
+Since the standard URL used by OpenShift includes the namespace name and buildconfig name, these sample templates simply reuse the ${APPLICATION_NAME} value as the secret.

+To change this behavior, simply edit the pysparkbuild.json and/or the pysparkbuilddc.json and set the webook secret values to some other string value.
+To eliminate webhook triggers completely, simply remove the webhook trigger sections completely.

+See the OpenShift documentation for more information on webhook triggers.

 ## s2i bin files ##